 The inherited bleeding disorders community has seen significant advancements in care, thanks to new therapeutics and technologies, and improved diagnostics.
 Yet there are still important and persistent gaps in care today, particularly for those with rare disorders and underserved populations, such as women, girls, and people who have or had the potential to menstruate with bleeding disorders.

-This is why the NBDF has led the development of a National Research Blueprint (NRB), an ambitious community-driven initiative to shape the future of research for bleeding disorders.
+This is why the NBDF has led the development of the Bleeding Disorders Research Collaborative (BDRC), the most recent evolution of the enterprise formerly known as the National Research Blueprint.
+The BDRC is our ambitious, community-driven initiative to shape the future of research for bleeding disorders.
 The goal is to launch a research infrastructure that can markedly accelerate progress that matters to all persons affected by bleeding disorders and their families.
-In order to achieve this, the blueprint is intentionally designed to ensure the entire journey of transformational research is influenced by the experiences of people who live with bleeding disorders and their loved ones – recognized as lived experience experts (LEEs) – and is grounded in principles of health equity, diversity and inclusion (HEDI).
+In order to achieve this, the BDRC is intentionally designed to ensure the entire journey of transformational research is influenced by the experiences of people who live with bleeding disorders and their loved ones – recognized as lived experience experts (LEEs) – and is grounded in principles of health equity, diversity and inclusion (HEDI).

 An image that says: An ambitious initiative to build a transformational research enterprise through full community engagement